-According to a recent Randstad Engagement survey, U.S. employees cited stress as a top reason to quit their jobs.
+According to Randstad's engagement research, U.S. employees cited stress as a top reason to quit their jobs.
 The study found the negative effects of workplace stress vary by gender and, to a lesser extent, age.

-For example, 27 percent of women (compared to 22% of men) cite a high stress level as a top reason to leave their current job.
+For example, 27 percent of women (compared to 22% of men) cite a high stress level as a top reason to leave their current jobs.

-Within generational groups, one quarter (25%) of Gen Y/Millennial employees say stress is a likely reason they would leave their current organization, similar to Generation X and Baby Boomers, both at 24 percent.
+Within generational groups, one quarter (25%) of Gen Y/Millennial employees say stress is a likely reason they would leave their current organizations, similar to Generation X and Baby Boomers, both at 24 percent.

 Managing Workplace Stress